smurfix/kf2/HACKING.md

 ### tfloatexp

-That's the template "floatexp" and "floatexpf" are built from.
+The template "floatexp" and "floatexpf" are built from.